 Due to the recent COVID-19 outbreak and following our local and federal government decision to restrict travel and ban public gatherings, we will be temporarily closed until further notice.
 We are monitoring the situation closely and continue to prioritize the health and well-being of our guests and employees.
 We look forward to welcoming you back to the hotel soon.

 Live the Coastal Southern California Life at Venice Beach

-Enjoy a true LA experience at Venice Beach, a colorful coastal neighborhood that's famous for its bizarre characters and beachfront fun.
-From street performers and local artists to Muscle Beach sportsmen and old hippies, you'll run into everyone on this laid-back promenade.
-You'll also find a new skate park, beachside snacks and drinks, roller skaters and burnouts in Venice Beach, CA, a one-of-a-kind destination.
+Enjoy a true LA experience at Venice Beach, a vibrant coastal neighborhood that's famous for its colorful characters and beachfront fun.
+From street performers and local artists to Muscle Beach sportsmen and hippies, you'll run into everyone on this laid-back promenade.
+Feel the bohemian spirit of this eclectic neighborhood on its famous boardwalk where you'll find dazzling views of the Pacific and an exciting array of street vendors and entertainment, including breakdancers and broken-glass walkers.
+Join in the fun at the skate park and beachside eateries along Venice Beach, a one-of-a-kind destination.

 You’ll find parking lots right next to the beach for $4 to $15, however these tend to fill up quickly.
-There are also private lots near Windward Ave., Rose Ave. and Venice Blvd. for $15 to $25 per day.
-Arrive early for best options.
+There are also private lots near Windward Ave., Rose Ave., and Venice Blvd. for $15 to $25 per day.
+Arrive early for best options and rates.

 What else is there to do on Venice Beach?

 One of the most popular things to do in Venice Beach, after the boardwalk and Muscle Beach, are tours of the canals.
 The Venice Beach canals were created in the region's historic district to replicate the iconic canals of Venice, Italy.
 Several companies offer walking, bike, and gondola tours of the waterways.